rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

 ..
 [3] A *kernel* in a digraph *g* is a *clique* in the dual digraph *-g*.

 ..
 [4] The Gnu Regression, Econometrics and Time-series Library http://gretl.sourceforge.net/ .

+..
+[5] The :py:class:`votingProfiles.RandomLinearVotingProfile` constructor provides a *DivisivePolitics* flag (*False* by default) for generating random linear voting profiles based on a divisive polls strucure.

 .. raw:: latex